Yonomi/thincloud-embedded-c-sdk/README.md

 ## Usage

-To use, include thincloud.h in your project and link all dependencies.
+To use, include `thincloud.h` in your project and link all dependencies.

+See `Makefile` for an example.

 ## Example